judka-uriel/uriel-book/uriel_en.md

 customs in the present time, this is not postmodernism, but simply [historical reenactment](https://en.wikipedia.org/wiki/Historical_reenactment) and [cosplay](https://en.wikipedia.org/wiki/Cosplay).
--->

 Therefore it is desirable to maintain a balance between immediacy and postmodernism.
-The level of postmodernism needs to be self-regulated, so that it remains moderate, so that it does not reach cynicism and denial of moral values.
+The level of postmodernism needs to be self-regulated, so that it remains moderate and does not reach cynicism and denial of moral values.
 Through responsible actions in relationships between people, the emotional and physical sefirot are primarily filled — just as tragicomedies realize *tiferet*, which organically unites the *gevurah* of tragedies and the